 Elisabetta Righini is a partner in the Antitrust & Competition Practice in Latham & Watkins' Brussels office.
-Her practice centers on international and European law, with a particular focus on State aid and EU regulation.
+Her practice centers on international and European law, with a particular focus on EU regulation and litigation and on State aid.

-Ms. Righini also has extensive experience as a litigator, having served for 10 years as a member of the Legal Service at the European Commission where she appeared before the European Court of Justice in over 100 cases relating to state aid, external relations, anti-dumping, services, and fiscal matters.
+Ms. Righini also has extensive experience as a litigator, having appeared before the European Court of Justice in over 100 cases relating to a variety of EU issues, such as State aid, external relations, anti-dumping, network industries, and fiscal matters.
 She has also appeared before the World Trade Organization in over 20 cases relating to sanitary and phytosanitary measures, genetically modified organisms, subsidies, tariffs and non-tariffs, barriers, and telecoms.

 A selection of Ms. Righini’s recent experience includes:

-• Representing confidential client in its appeal of the decision by the European Commission in the State aid investigation regarding Belgian corporate tax sweeteners
+• Representing a confidential client in its appeal of the decision by the European Commission in the State aid investigation regarding Belgian corporate tax sweeteners as well as in its intervention in related pilot cases at the European Court of Justice

 • Advising a major European rail company on public financing of local transport services